 Now I don’t know if you hear what I hear in these words that I have been giving you so far in these five observations, but I hear Romans 8.
-Those whom the Father has gave to the Son.
+Those whom the Father has given to the Son.
 And those whom he gave to the Son he called through the voice of the shepherd.
 And those whom he called through the voice of the shepherd he justified by laying down his life for them.
 Sound familiar?
 It is not an accident.
 Paul knew his Jesus.

-6. Life That Can Never Be Taken
+6. The Life of the Sheep Can Never Be Taken

-My sheep hear my voice and I know them and they follow me and I give them eternal life and they shall never perish.
+My sheep hear my voice, and I know them, and they follow me, and I give them eternal life and they shall never perish.
 No one shall snatch them out of my hand.
 My Father who has given them to me is greater than all.
 And no one is able to snatch them out of my Father’s hand.
 I and the Father are one.

-So let me sum up these six observations.
-The Father has his own and he gives them to his Son.
+So let me sum up these six observations: The Father has his own, and he gives them to his Son.
 The Son dies for those sheep.
 Third, he calls them by name.
 Fourth, he gives them eternal life.
 Fifth, he keeps them save forever.
 And I suppose I could have added: They follow him after number three.
 So I will say them again.
 The Father gives them to the Son.
 The Son dies for them.
 The Son calls them with an inimitable shepherd verse.
 The sheep hear his voice and follow.
 He gives them eternal life.
 Nobody can take them.
 That is a great salvation.
-That is a great God-wrought, God-centered, God-secured salvation and it is a great missionary teaching as we will try to see now by pointing out a danger.
+That is a great God-wrought, God-centered, God-secured salvation, and it is a great missionary teaching as we will try to see now by pointing out a danger.

 As soon as the Church starts to get close to truth, the devil sees what is happening.
 And if he can’t triumph over the drawing close to the truth, he quickly trumps it with a distortion of the truth.
-It is called hyper Calvinism.
-Now this pride shattering doctrine of the five points is to our utter dismay often taken as a click defining us no more inward grown self-congratulatory banner flying over my teeny little church.
+It is called hyper-Calvinism.
+Now this pride shattering doctrine of the five points is — to our utter dismay — often taken as a click defining us no more inward-grown, self-congratulatory-banner-flying over my teeny little church.
 That is a tragedy.

 John 10:16 is the answer.
 Here the Jewish disciples, perhaps, beginning to feel like they are the elect heirs of Abraham and no others.
-And Jesus appears: I have other sheep that are not of this fold, he means among the Gentiles.
-I have other sheep that are not of this fold.
-So stop thinking in terms of your own private privileges here and start thinking of the capaciousness and the greatness and the expansiveness of my heart for Sudan and for all the peoples of the world.
+And Jesus appears, saying, “I have other sheep that are not of this fold” — he means among the Gentiles.
+“I have other sheep that are not of this fold.”
+So stop thinking in terms of your own private privileges here, and start thinking of the capaciousness, and the greatness, and the expansiveness of my heart for Sudan and for all the peoples of the world.
 Join me in the bigness of my heart.
-If you love my God wrought, blood bought salvation, lay down your life to show how glorious it is among those who have no access to it.
+If you love my God-wrought, blood-bought salvation, lay down your life to show how glorious it is among those who have no access to it.
 Otherwise, I don’t believe you love it and my glory.

-And then, early American Puritans began settling it, becoming secure in their chosen status as the new Israel in the Northeast and God raises up, Jesus calls out to John Elliot: “I have other sheep that are not of this Puritan fold among the Algonquin Indians.
+And then, early American Puritans began settling it, becoming secure in their chosen status as the new Israel in the Northeast, and God raises up — Jesus calls out — to John Elliot: “I have other sheep that are not of this Puritan fold among the Algonquin Indians.
 Go, preach to them.”
-And good old John Elliot at age 42 begins to use... learn that impossible language.
+And good-old John Elliot at age 42 begins to use (learn) that impossible language.
 Same thing with David Brainerd.
 “David, I have other sheep that are not of this congregational fold.
 Go to the Susquehanna people.”

-Though we are in every country, there are two billion individuals outside the reach of any intelligible gospel witness culturally, meaning nobody is thinking in terms of peoples, but only in terms of political entities called nations.
+Though we are in every country, there are two-billion individuals outside the reach of any intelligible gospel witness culturally, meaning nobody is thinking in terms of peoples, but only in terms of political entities called nations.
 That is not what nations meant in the Bible.
 Hittites, Jebusites, Susquehanna, Cherokee, that is what we are talking about with nations and peoples.
-And there are thousands of them and they speak peculiar dialects, peculiar languages and they have peculiar thought forms and cultures and they need Paul type missionaries to reach them.
+And there are thousands of them and they speak peculiar dialects, peculiar languages, and they have peculiar thought forms and cultures, and they need Paul-type missionaries to reach them.
 And we think we have done the job because the Church is in every country and we are nowhere near finished with the job that the Lord died to empower us to do.

 And so many missions today have rethought their strategies to finish the Great Commission by reaching the peoples of the world.
 John 10:16: “I have other people, the other sheep that are not of this fold” is the great missionary text of the gospel of John.

-The Confident Call to the Frontier
+The Call to Frontier Missions

-So, rather than just goad you, let me close with four mighty confidence building observations from verse 16 itself.
+So, rather than just goad you, let me close with four, mighty confidence building observations from verse 16 itself.

 “I have other sheep that are not of this fold.”
 “I have other sheep that are not of this fold.”
-I say this is encouraging.
+I say, this is encouraging.
 And the reason I know it is encouraging is not only because of my experience in reading biographies, but because of Acts 18 and the experience of the authority of the apostle Paul.
 It came to Paul in a dream.
 He was frightened in Corinth.
 The Lord said to Paul one night in a vision: “Do not be afraid, but speak and do not be silent, for I am with you.
 And no man shall attack you to harm you.
-For I have many people in this city.”
+For I have many people in this city” (Acts 18:10).

 That is just a paraphrase of John 10:16.
 “I have other sheep that are not of this fold.”
 I didn’t send you here to waste your time.
 I have sheep in Corinth.
 I have other sheep in Corinth.
-Now get up and go in there and become a secondary means of my reaching my sheep with the gospel.
+Now get up, and go in there, and become a secondary means of my reaching my sheep with the gospel.
 I will save them.
 You preach.
-And that mightily encouraged Paul and it ought to mightily encourage you.
+And that mightily encouraged Paul, and it ought to mightily encourage you.

 2. The other sheep are scattered outside.